8 Pharmaceutical Sales Cold Email Samples That Book Meetings with HCPs (2026)

 [Your name] | [Title, Company] | [Phone]

-Why it works: P&T committee members respond to support material offers — they need documentation to make formulary decisions, and offering it reduces their work.
+Why it works: P&T committee members respond to support material offers.
+They need documentation to make formulary decisions, and offering it reduces their work.

 7. The Existing Relationship Check-In